The fiber-full scheme: Abstract

 \section{Abstract}

 We introduce the fiber-full scheme which can be seen as the parameter space that generalizes the Hilbert and Quot schemes by controlling the entire cohomological data.
-The fiber-full scheme $\Fib_{\FF/X/S}^\mathbf{h}$ is a fine moduli space parametrizing all quotients $\GG$ of a fixed coherent sheaf $\FF$ on a projective morphism $f:X \subset \PP_S^r \rightarrow S$ such that $R^i{{f}_*}\left(\GG(\nu)\right)$ is a locally free $\OO_S$-module of rank equal to $h_i(\nu)$, where $\mathbf{h} = (h_0,\ldots,h_r) : \ZZ^{r+1} \rightarrow \NN^{r+1}$ is a fixed tuple of functions.
+Let $f:X \subset \PP_S^r \rightarrow S$ be a projective morphism and $\mathbf{h} = (h_0,\ldots,h_r) : \ZZ^{r+1} \rightarrow \NN^{r+1}$ be a fixed tuple of functions.
+The fiber-full scheme $\Fib_{\FF/X/S}^\mathbf{h}$ is a fine moduli space parametrizing all quotients $\GG$ of a fixed coherent sheaf $\FF$ on $X$ such that $R^i{{f}_*}\left(\GG(\nu)\right)$ is a locally free $\OO_S$-module of rank equal to $h_i(\nu)$.
 In other words, the fiber-full scheme controls the dimension of all cohomologies of all possible twistings, instead of just the Hilbert polynomial.
 We show that the fiber-full scheme is a quasi-projective $S$-scheme and a locally closed subscheme of its corresponding Quot scheme.
 In the context of applications, we demonstrate that the fiber-full scheme provides the natural parameter space for arithmetically Cohen-Macaulay and arithmetically Gorenstein schemes with fixed cohomological data, and for square-free Gr\"obner degenerations.